trampgeek/moodle-qtype_coderunner/Readme.md

 University of Canterbury was implemented with the HTML UI, and we wanted compatibility with that).

-  1. answer_code: a singleton list containing the contents of the main question answer box.
+  1. `answer_code`: a singleton list containing the contents of the main question answer box.

-  1. test_code: a singleton list containing the contents of the scratchpad.
+  1. `test_code`: a singleton list containing the contents of the scratchpad.

-  1. show_hide: a singleton list containing either '0' or '1' depending
+  1. `show_hide`: a singleton list containing either '0' or '1' depending
        on whether the scratchpad is hidden or shown respectively.

-  1. prefix_ans: a singleton list containing either '0' or '1' depending on
+  1. `prefix_ans`: a singleton list containing either '0' or '1' depending on
        whether or not the "Prefix with ans" checkbox is checked or not.

 #### UI parameters